bond005/deep_ner/README.md

 Breaking Changes
 -----

+**Breaking changes in version 0.0.6**
+- The NLP features, based on morphology and syntaxis, have been separated from simple orphographic features, i.e. token shapes.
+Now token shapes are included using the `use_shapes` parameter, and "classical" linguistics can be included using the `use_nlp_features` parameter.

 **Breaking changes in version 0.0.5**
 - Tokenization bug in **BERT_NER** and **ELMo_NER** has been fixed.

 **Breaking changes in version 0.0.4**
-- List of additional features has been expanded(morphological and syntactical features have been added, besides word shapes, i.e. orphographic features).
+- List of additional features has been expanded (morphological and syntactical features have been added, besides word shapes, i.e. orphographic features).
 Also, you have gotten possibility to enable/disable these additional features by the constructor parameter.

 **Breaking changes in version 0.0.3**
 - a little misprint in the setup.py has been fixed.